What is Truth?

 Apologetics of Absolute Truth

 As we have just seen, logically, absolute truth must exist.
 If it doesn’t, then you can’t believe absolutely that there is no absolute truth!
 At best you could only state that it is possible absolute truth does not exist.
+In fact, no one can live without following some absolute truths e.g. man cannot fly unaided (hence aircraft), and there are seven days in a week.

 We could also use the knowledge (factual or reality) approach to absolute truth.
 Consider the contradictory statements of John and Mary.
 These cannot be tested by mathematics or science or simple logic since they are dealing with a concept (the personality of God) beyond such techniques.
 But can at least one statement be tested by knowledge or established fact?
-If it can then may be we could establish which of the two statements is true, assuming one is true.
+If it can then maybe we could establish which of the two statements is true, assuming one is true.

 John and Mary again